 10 Old Masters that changed the art market

-From the visionary to the controversial, record-breakers to national treasures, a selection of landscape-changing works offered in Christie’s salerooms across the past 251 years
+From the visionary to the controversial, record-breakers to national treasures, a selection of landscape-changing works offered in Christie’s salerooms across more than 250 years

 1. The last Leonardo da Vinci — a once-in-a-lifetime record-breaker

 The greatest artistic rediscovery of the 21st century, Salvator Mundi, the last confirmed painting by Leonardo da Vinci to exist in private hands, was offered at auction at Christie’s on 15 November 2017.
 The work, which had previously been owned by King Louis XII of France, King Charles I, King Charles II and King James II of England, had vanished for almost 200 years.